topxel/stylelint-config-topxel/README.md

 Any of the extensions bellow will read your config from `package.json` or `.stylelintrc` and start live linting your css files inside the editor, so no further configuration is needed.

-&nbsp;

 ### Atom

 Use the `apm` command to install [linter](https://atom.io/packages/linter) and [linter-stylelint](https://atom.io/packages/linter-stylelint) Atom packages.
+If the `apm` command is not available in your shell, check that the `Atom Shell Commands` are installed.

 ```
 apm install linter linter-stylelint
 ```

-If the `apm` command is not available in your shell, check that the `Atom Shell Commands` are installed.

-&nbsp;

 ### VSCode